An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Discussion

 \section{Discussion}

-We have developed a dual-action fabric-based soft robotic glove that addresses several key limitations of current hand rehabilitation devices through individualized customization and ergonomic design.
-In the following, we discuss the main contributions, current limitations, future directions, and the broader significance of this work.
+We have developed a dual-action fabric-based soft robotic glove that addresses key limitations of current hand rehabilitation devices through geometric customizability and ergonomic design.

-\textbf{Symmetrical-chamber architecture and ergonomic conformity.} The symmetrical-chamber actuator design represents a meaningful advance over conventional single-chamber pneumatic actuators.
-The concave contact profile upon inflation improves pressure distribution across the finger dorsum, enhancing comfort for prolonged use.
-While the basic actuator architecture was introduced in our prior work~\cite{chen2026_GPAs}, the present study extends it to a full flexion-extension rehabilitation glove encompassing extension actuation and thumb abduction---a degree of freedom often absent from existing soft glove designs.
-The CNC heat sealing workflow enables joint-level geometric customization, minimizing unintended torque distributions and improving biomechanical coupling while preserving the compliance and low weight inherent to fabric-based designs---properties important for patient acceptance and extended wear.
+\textbf{Symmetrical-chamber architecture and ergonomic conformity.} The symmetrical-chamber actuator offers a practical alternative to conventional single-chamber pneumatic actuators.
+Its two symmetric chambers, shaped by CNC heat sealing, serve a dual role: their symmetry yields a concave contact surface that conforms to the convex finger dorsum and is intended to distribute contact pressure more evenly, while their CNC-defined profile, mapped to the inflated bending angle by the near-linear relationship from our prior work~\cite{chen2026_GPAs}, can be tailored to a wearer's joint angles.
+Whereas our prior symmetrical-chamber glove provided flexion assistance only~\cite{Rui_2025_customized_glove}, here we extend the design to a dual-action glove adding extension and thumb abduction, a degree of freedom often absent from existing designs, while retaining the compliance and low weight of fabric-based actuators.
+The same profile customization can also target different postures, such as the distinct finger configurations of a power grasp versus a pinch, pointing to future potential for task-oriented training.

-\textbf{Mechanical performance and assistive effectiveness.} The characterization results confirm that the actuators and glove system generate forces adequate for ADL-relevant rehabilitation tasks, with output comparable to previously reported fabric-based designs~\cite{Lai2023_Honey_Comb_glove,lim2023_Bidirectional_Fabric}.
-Importantly, the passive glove condition produced no significant increase in muscular effort compared to the bare-hand condition, indicating negligible mechanical impedance when unactuated.
-This property is relevant for hybrid use scenarios in which the glove may need to be worn continuously across both active and passive phases of a rehabilitation session.
-The consistent EMG reductions observed for larger and heavier objects suggest that the assistive benefit scales with task demand, aligning with the intended clinical use case.
+\textbf{Mechanical performance and assistive effectiveness.} The characterization confirms that the actuators and glove generate forces adequate for ADL-relevant tasks, comparable to previously reported fabric-based designs~\cite{Lai2023_Honey_Comb_glove,lim2023_Bidirectional_Fabric}.
+The passive glove produced no significant increase in muscular effort over the bare hand, indicating negligible mechanical impedance when unactuated, which suits continuous wear across both active and passive phases of a session.
+The consistent EMG reductions for larger and heavier objects further suggest that the assistive benefit scales with task demand.